aceontech/aceontech.github.io/_posts/2014-01-10-weakify-a-more-elegant-solution-to-weakself.markdown

 - It's easy to type
 - It's easy to read and pick out with syntax highlighting
-- It obviates the use of variables like *weakSelf* or *wself*, because it effectively shadows *self*
+- It obviates the use of variables like *weakSelf* and *strongSelf*, because it effectively shadows *self*

 ## Adding it to your project (CocoaPods)